basarat/typescript-book/docs/types/migrating.md

 ```

 # More
-If you want to be more silent about your upgrade because you couldn't get team buy in to move to TypeScript (not something I would recommend), [TypeScript has a blog post on it](https://devblogs.microsoft.com/typescript/how-to-upgrade-to-typescript-without-anybody-noticing-part-1/).
+If you want to be more silent about your upgrade because you couldn't get team buy in to move to TypeScript, [TypeScript has a blog post on upgrading silently without having to convince your team up front](https://devblogs.microsoft.com/typescript/how-to-upgrade-to-typescript-without-anybody-noticing-part-1/).